How to find the size of a computer power supply

 Unfortunately, your power supply does not interact with your motherboard in any way that would communicate its model information.
-Consequently, you can only determine the total output of a power supply by physically examining the power supply.
-All power supplies, like the one shown to the right, have a sticker on the power supply that gives all important specifications, including the total output of the power supply.
-For example, this power supply would list the total output as 330W (watts).
+Consequently, you can only determine the total output of a power supply by physically examining it.
+All power supplies, like the one shown to the right, have a sticker that gives all important specifications.
+For example, this power supply lists the total output as 330W (watts).

-If you have a computer that is already assembled, you can determine how big the power supply is by opening the computer and examining the power supply.
+If you have a computer that is already assembled, you can determine how big the power supply is by opening the computer case and examining the unit.

 All power supplies are required by UL (formerly known as Underwriters Laboratories) to include a sticker with power ratings on it.
-If you're unable to find a sticker or any identification on the power supply from examining it while installed in the computer it's possible that the identification may be on a side that is not visible.
-If this is the case you would need to remove the power supply before being able to identify it.
+If you're unable to locate a sticker on your power supply, the identification may be on the side that is not visible.
+If this is the case, you need to remove the power supply before being able to identify it.
 The steps in doing so are listed in the additional information links listed in the next section of this page.